External Affairs Directorate

 - The Public Engagement Division facilitates open and transparent communication between USCIS offices nationwide, external stakeholders, and the communities they represent.
 The division supports a variety of outreach programs and initiatives to ensure that the public has a clear understanding of our agency’s priorities and policies.

-Michael Bars is the acting chief of OPA.
+Laura Patching is the acting chief of OPA.

 Office of Citizenship and Applicant Information Services